timmens/neural-net/README.md

 $ conda activate nnet
 ```

-This install the package dependencies and the project itself.
+This installs the package dependencies and the project itself.
 You can then import
 functions defined in the repository as

 ```python